CLI Reference - Gateway Secure Remote Access

 --no-creds-cleanup[=false]: Do not clean local temporary expired credentials

-Gateway SRA update commands are available under the gateway update command group and by alias commands.
+Gateway SRA configuration commands are available under the gateway update command group and by alias commands.

 akeyless gateway update remote-access